There Are Different Types of Treatment for Patients With Bile Duct Cancer.

 - Whipple procedure: A surgical procedure in which the head of the pancreas, the gallbladder, part of the stomach, part of the small intestine, and the bile duct are removed.
 Enough of the pancreas is left to make digestive juices and insulin.

-Even if the doctor removes all the cancer that can be seen at the time of the operation, some patients may be given chemotherapy or radiation therapy after surgery to kill any cancer cells that are left.
+After the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given chemotherapy or radiation therapy after surgery to kill any cancer cells that are left.
 Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.
 It is not yet known whether chemotherapy or radiation therapy given after surgery helps keep the cancer from coming back.

 The following types of palliative surgery may be done to relieve symptoms caused by a blocked bile duct and improve quality of life: